On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Knotted arcs

 Note that $\pi_0\Arcs{\D^3}\cong\pi_0\Emb(\S^1,\D^3)\cong\pi_0\Emb(\S^1,\S^3)$ is the set of isotopy classes of classical knots.
 On the other hand, if $d\geq4$ we simply have bijections $\pi_0\Arcs{X}\cong\pi_1X\cong\pi_0\ImArcs{X}$, so it is natural to try to determine the lowest homotopy group distinguishing embeddings from immersions.
 In other words, we are asking about the connectivity of the inclusion

 By general position the map $\incl_X$ is $(d-4)$-connected, i.e.\ an isomorphism in the so-called \emph{stable} range $[0,d-3)$.
 A range of nontrivial relative homotopy groups that comes after the stable range has been studied by Dax \cite{Dax}, following the work of Haefliger and Hatcher--Quinn, and is called the \emph{metastable} range $[d-3,2d-6)$.
-This was then further developed into a theory of embedding calculus by Goodwillie, Klein and Weiss \cite{GKW}, where the stable and metastable range only correspond to respectively the first and second stage of a whole tower of spaces, which for $d\geq4$ completely describes the homotopy type of $\Arcs{X}$.
+This was then further developed into a theory of embedding calculus by Goodwillie, Klein and Weiss \cite{GKW}, where the stable and metastable range only correspond to respectively the first and second stage of a whole tower of spaces{.
+Remarkably, when $d\geq4$ this tower} completely describes the homotopy type of $\Arcs{X}$.

-In joint work \cite{KT-LBT} we used these ideas and arguments of \cite{K-thesis-paper} to describe explicitly the first potential difference in homotopy groups.
-That is, we computed the kernel of the surjection $\pi_{d-3}\Arcs{X}\sra\pi_{d-3}\ImArcs{X}$ for $d\geq4$, as was stated in Theorem~\ref{thm:KT-arcs} and will be explained now.
-In Proposition~\ref{lem:Dax-dim3} we will also extend to the case $d=3$, which was stated in \eqref{eq:Dax-dim3}.
+In joint work \cite{KT-LBT} we used these ideas to describe explicitly the first potential difference in homotopy groups, { obtaining Theorem~\ref{thm:KT-arcs}; we next provide the outline of its proof in order to fix notation.} In Proposition~\ref{lem:Dax-dim3} we will also extend to the case $d=3$, not discussed in \cite{KT-LBT}, which was stated in \eqref{eq:Dax-dim3} above.